DNNCommunity/DNNDocs/content/designers/theme-objects/index.md

 <TagPrefix:TagName  runat="server" id="UniqueId" />
 ~~~

-TagPrefix = the value for the TagPrefix attribute in the register tag.
+`TagPrefix` = the value for the TagPrefix attribute in the register tag.
-TagName = the value for the TagName attribute in the register tag.
+`TagName` = the value for the TagName attribute in the register tag.
-Runat="server" is required to tell the Framework this is not static HTML but needs to be processed
+`Runat="server"` is required to tell the Framework this is not static HTML but needs to be processed
-UniqueId = an Id that should be unique to this Theme.
+`UniqueId` = an Id that should be unique to this Theme.
-If you would use the Id multiple times you will get an error and the Theme will not work correctly.
+If you use the Id multiple times you will get an error and the Theme will not work correctly.
 This Id should be a valid Id (in HTML terms; start with a letter, no spaces etc.).

-If you use a Theme object multiple times in one Theme, their only difference would be this Id (apart from attributes that might differ).
+If you use a Theme object multiple times in one Theme, the only difference would be this Id (apart from attributes that might differ).

 #### Add attributes.
-Adding attribut
+Adding an attribute
 ~~~
 <TagPrefix:TagName  runat="server" id="UniqueId" Attribute="Value" />
 ~~~

-## BreadCrumb Theme Object example.
+## BreadCrumb Theme Object Example.
 Let's take the BreadCrumb Theme Object as an example.
 It displays the path to the currently selected page in the menu structure like this: